yussypu/database/DECISIONS.md

 - If commit returns `Ok(CommitOutcome { aborted_for_ssi: true, commit_ts: 0 })`: SSI told you to retry, no data was written
 - If commit returns `Err(...)`: the database is in trouble, do not retry blindly

 SSI conflicts are NOT Errors.
-They surface as `Ok(CommitOutcome { aborted_for_ssi: true })` because they tell the user "retry the transaction" which is fundamentally different from "something went wrong, the database may be in trouble."
+They surface as `Ok(CommitOutcome { aborted_for_ssi: true })` because they tell the user to retry the transaction, which is fundamentally different from something went wrong, the database may be in trouble.

 **Error type is a public enum** in kv::Error with: